limgl1998/ip/docs/README.md

      todo    : adds a todo task to the list eg. todo do homework
-     event   : adds an event task to the list eg. event lunch with cousins \at NEX
+     event   : adds an event task to the list eg. event lunch with cousins /at NEX
-     deadline: adds a deadline task to the list eg. deadline iP \by wed
+     deadline: adds a deadline task to the list eg. deadline iP /by wed
      done    : marks a task in the list as done eg. done 1
      delete  : deletes a task in the list